Can I have hernia surgery without mesh?

 Dr. Harris from California Hernia Specialists discusses the options patients have to treat their abdominal wall hernia including watchful waiting all the way to advanced laparoscopic hernia repair.I’ve heard about chronic pain after hernia surgery.
 What causes chronic pain and what is the chance this will happen to me?

-Over the years hernia surgery technique as well as the materials used during hernia surgery the weakened muscles.
-This heavy plastic mesh caused a significant reaction with the body and caused chronic pain months and years after the surgery.
+Over the years hernia surgery technique as well as the materials used during hernia surgery have evolved.
+Older heavy plastic mesh caused a significant reaction with the body and caused chronic pain months and years after the surgery.

 How Have You Felt Since Your Hernia Surgery?